Chevrolet Suburban

-The Chevrolet Suburban is a series of automobiles built by the Chevrolet division of General Motors.
-The name started in 1934 for the 1935 U.S. model year, making it the longest continuously used automobile nameplate in production.
-It has traditionally been one of General Motors' most profitable vehicles.
-The 1935 first generation Carryall Suburban was one of the first production all-metal bodied station wagons.
-It now has a full-size SUV body style and comes with three engine options: a 5.3 liter V8, 6.2 liter V8 or a 3.0 liter Inline-6 turbo diesel.

-The Suburban was additionally produced under the GMC marque until the GMC version was rebranded as the Yukon XL.
-It was also briefly marketed as a Holden.
-For most of its recent history, the Suburban has been a station wagon−bodied version of the Chevrolet pickup truck, including the Chevrolet C/K and Silverado series of truck-based vehicles.
-Cadillac offers a version called the Escalade ESV.
+The Chevrolet Suburban is a series of SUVs built by Chevrolet.
+The longest-produced automobile nameplate in the world, the Suburban has been made since 1934, and is currently in its twelfth generation (2021–present).
+Beginning life as one of the first metal-bodied station wagons, the Suburban is the progenitor of the modern full-size sport utility vehicle, combining a wagon-style body with the chassis and powertrain of a pickup truck.
+Alongside its Advance Design, Task Force, and C/K predecessors, the Chevrolet Silverado currently shares chassis and mechanical commonality with the Suburban and other trucks.

+Traditionally one of the most profitable vehicles sold by General Motors, the Suburban has been marketed through both Chevrolet and GMC for nearly its entire production.
+Along sharing the Suburban name with Chevrolet, GMC has used several nameplates for the model line; since 2000, the division has marketed it as the GMC Yukon XL, while since 2003 Cadillac has marketed the Suburban as the Cadillac Escalade ESV.
+During the 1990s, GM Australia marketed right-hand drive Suburbans under the Holden brand.

-The Suburban is sold in the United States, Canada, Central America, Chile, Dominican Republic, Bolivia, Mexico, Peru, Philippines, and the Middle East (except Israel) while the Yukon XL is sold only in North America (exclusive to the United States, Canada and Mexico) and the Middle East territories (except Israel).
+The Suburban is sold in the United States, Canada, Mexico, Central America, Chile, Dominican Republic, Bolivia, Peru, Philippines, and the Middle East (except Israel), while the Yukon XL is sold only in North America (exclusive to the United States, Canada, and Mexico) and the Middle East territories (except Israel).

 A 2018 iSeeCars.com study identified the Chevrolet Suburban as the car that is driven the most each year.
 A 2019 iSeeCars.com study named the Chevrolet Suburban the second-ranked longest-lasting vehicle.
 In December 2019, the Hollywood Chamber of Commerce unveiled a Hollywood Walk of Fame star for the Suburban, noting that the Suburban had been in "1,750 films and TV shows since 1952."